 PLEASE NOTE: We strongly encourage you to use the online application.
 This allows the Psychology program to have immediate access to your application, and it will allow you to track which credentials we have received.

-Applications will be reviewed in early January and about 20 to 25 applicants will be invited for the initial interview date which is tenatively scheduled for Feb 4th.
+Applications will be reviewed in early January and about 20 to 25 applicants will be invited for the initial interview date which is tenatively scheduled in February.
 Due to the number of applications received, we are not able to interview all applicants or to schedule interviews before that time.
 Applicants who are no longer being considered will be notified as soon as possible, however we maintain a secondary/wait list of another 20 to 25 applicants who remain under consideration in case we determine that additional applicants should be interviewed.
 These applicants will be notified once our final acceptances have been received and they are no longer in consideration.